-When the child is placed towards the parents, with the legs spread out around the carrier’s body, this can also be an ergonomic position for the carrier.
-As the baby’s weight is distributed around the parent’s body.
+When the child is placed towards the parents, with the legs spread out around the carrier's body, can also be an ergonomic position for the carrier, as the baby’s weight is distributed on the parent's body.
 If the baby carrier provides the weight distribution in a different way, the M-position is maybe not the most ergonomic or comfortable position for a bigger baby.

-Ulrika Myhr is a physical therapist, specialized in paediatrics and in this article she explains thoroughly what to think about regarding ergonomics and babywearing.
+Ulrika Myhr is a physical therapist, specialized in paediatrics, in this article she explains thoroughly what to think about regarding ergonomics and babywearing.

 The most important thing is that you feel comfortable

 Follow your instinct and do what you believe is best for your child.
-In Sweden, we have a number of consultants that can help you when you are in doubt and so do many other countries.
+In Sweden, so do many other countries, we have a number of consultants that can help you when in doubt.
 The most important thing is that you feel comfortable in your parenting style with your happy baby.